Getting Started on the Hub

 What is the purpose of an account?

-Accounts are workspaces created specifically for an entity.
+Accounts are workspaces created specifically for an entity, which is separate from your user log-in information.
 An account enables the development, collaboration, and management of Local Contexts Labels, Notices, and Projects.
 You should join or create accounts for communities and institutions that you are already affiliated with.
 You can be a member of multiple accounts and account types.

-• An institution account is for cultural and research institutions and data repositories.
+- An institution account is for cultural and research institutions and data repositories, typically not governed by an Indigenous or local community.
 This includes archives, libraries, museums, historical societies, galleries, data repositories, universities, and other organizations.
-Institution accounts generate Notices.
+Institution accounts generate Notices for the Indigenous collections or data they manage.

-• A researcher account is for an individual who carries out academic or scientific research independently or in an institution.
-Researcher accounts generate Notices.
+- A researcher account is for an individual who carries out academic or scientific research independently or in an institution.
+Researcher accounts generate Notices for data, publications, and other outputs.

 You can create or join an account after your profile has been created.